Category: Site Articles

 Amtrak has a terminal in Salt Lake City that serves as a hub for California routes and Western routes that reach destinations coast to coast.
 It is too early for predictable pricing.

-We wanted to give Westercon attendees a fresh look at Utah, as Westercon 67 in Salt Lake was our first.
+We wanted to give Westercon attendees a fresh look at Utah, as Westercon 67 was held in Salt Lake City at the downtown Marriott at City Creek.
 Layton has the facilities, is only 23 minutes from the airport, and is close to many more options for interests and off site excursions.
 We also wanted to avoid the Barbershop International Harmony Conference in Salt Lake for 2019.

 Westercon is a regional Science Fantasy Convention.
 It covers programming that includes literature, speculative fiction genres, costuming, steampunk, fandom, art, gaming and other fan related activities.
 You can expect ‘geek’ culture at large with emphasis on a community and personable settings.
 Other traditional events such as cosplay, socials, masquerades, excursions and ceremonies can be found here: Westercon.org/traditions